 One of the most important actions you can take to protect your legal rights is to make a Lasting Power of Attorney for Health and Welfare.
 This type of power of attorney can be very powerful in preventing your wishes from being ignored.
 In it, you are able to give your attorneys legal authority to give or refuse consent to medical treatment (including end of life care) on your behalf.

 There are also sections of the LPA Health and Welfare where you can insert your wishes about how and where you want to receive care and medical treatment.
-I always strongly recommend my clients to make use of those sections.
-You can also include further details of your wishes in a separate Letter of Wishes addressed to your attorneys.
+Make use of those sections.
+Mention your views about things like Do Not Resuscitate notices.
+You can also give further details of your wishes in a separate Letter of Wishes addressed to your attorneys.
 Not only will this be useful in guiding them, but it will also provide evidence of your wishes to medical and social care professionals.

 Lasting Powers of Attorney are vital legal documents everyone should consider.
-BE My Own Lawyer is an online resource offering training and support including about making and using Lasting Powers of Attorney.
-Find out more
+BE My Own Lawyer is our online resource offering nformation, training and resources including more about making and using Lasting Powers of Attorney.

 The information in this article is for general interest.
 It does not constitute legal advice and the author accepts no responsibility for any action taken as a result of reading the contents You should always get independent legal advice before taking any action relating to the issues referred to in this article.